CognizantOpenSource/maqs-java/docs/JMAQS_1/selenium/ElementHandler.md

 ```

 ## SendSecretKeys
-Sends keys to an element without logging.
+Sends the keys to an element without logging.
 Useful to prevent secret fields (passwords) from being logged.
 ```java
  private static By passwordField = By.id("passwordField");